Habtemariam-L/Agri_Food_CO2_Emission/README.md

 - **Descriptive analyses** have been conducted after importation of data.

-- **Data consistency checks** conducted(mixed type data, missing data, duplicates and outliers have been identified and addressed accordingly).
+- **Data cleaning and consistency checks** conducted(mixed type data, missing data, duplicates and outliers have been identified and addressed accordingly).

 - **Subsetting and Data wrangling**(improved data integrity,created new variables relevant for the analysis,standardized the dataset by excluding geographic areas with few data, subsetting).